Michael Haugen Jr.: Career

 Haugen won his fourth PBA title on November 2, 2014 in the Scorpion Championship at the World Series of Bowling in Las Vegas, Nevada.
 His fifth title was earned at the 2016 PBA Xtra Frame Gene Carter's Pro Shop Classic in Middletown, DE.

 While still competing in selected events on the regular PBA Tour, Haugen also joined the PBA50 Tour (formerly PBA Senior Tour) in the 2017 season.
 He won his first PBA50 Tour title in a major tournament: the Suncoast PBA Senior U.S. Open held on June 16, 2017 in Las Vegas, NV.
 He was named 2017 PBA50 Tour Rookie of the Year.

 Haugen won his second PBA50 Tour title on May 8, 2018 at the PBA50 Johnny Petraglia BVL Open, defeating Hall of Famer Walter Ray Williams Jr. in the final match.
 In July 2018, Haugen won his third PBA50 title at the River City Extreme Open.
 He was named PBA50 Player of the Year for 2018, locking up the points-based award with two tournaments remaining on the schedule.
 Haugen was the only player with two victories on the season, and also added two second-place and two third-place finishes.
 Haugen became the fourth PBA50 bowler to win both Rookie of the Year and Player of the Year awards in the same or consecutive years.
 Tom Baker and Norm Duke won both awards in the same year, while Mark Roth won the awards in consecutive years, like Haugen.

 Through the end of the 2017 season, he had rolled 33 perfect 300 games in PBA events.
 He has accumulated over $830,000 in career PBA Tour earnings.
-In addition to his national tour victories, Haugen has won 23 PBA Regional Tour titles and two PBA50 Regional Tour titles.
+In addition to his national tour victories, Haugen has won 23 PBA Regional Tour titles and six PBA50 Regional Tour titles.